 ‘Untitled’ (Chemo), 1991

-Born in Cuba, American artist González-Torres (1957–1996) settled in New York in the late 1970s.
-He participated in the art collective Group Material in the 1980s, was an engaged social activist, and in a relatively short time developed a profoundly influential body of work that can be seen in a critical relationship to conceptual art and minimalism, mixing political critique, emotional affect, and deep formal concerns in a wide range of media, including drawings, sculpture, and public billboards, often using ordinary objects as a starting point-clocks, mirrors, or light fixtures.
+Born in Cuba, American artist Gonzalez-Torres (1957–1996) settled in New York in the late 1970s.
+He participated in the art collective Group Material in the 1980s, was an engaged social activist, and in a relatively short time developed a profoundly influential body of work that can be seen in a critical relationship to Conceptual Art and Minimalism, mixing political critique, emotional affect, and deep formal concerns in a wide range of media, including drawings, sculpture, and public billboards, often using ordinary objects as a starting point — clocks, mirrors, or light fixtures.
 A manifestation of ‘Untitled’ (Chemo) consists of strands of white, transparent and metallic beads displayed as a passage between two spaces therefore creating a feeling of transcendence.
-The beads might suggest festive associations and might also be understood as admonish illness and disease.
-As with so many of González-Torres’s artworks, it was conceptually important for the artist that the meaning of the work remains as open as possible and that varying associations are allowed to develop around “Untitled” (Chemo) over time.
+The beads might suggest festive associations and might also be understood to admonish illness and disease.
+As with so many of Gonzalez-Torres’s artworks, it was conceptually important for the artist that the meaning of the work remains as open as possible and that varying associations are allowed to develop around ‘Untitled’ (Chemo) over time.

 Courtesy of Andrea Rosen Gallery, New York

 Ben Kinmont (b.
 1963 Burlington, Vermont, USA) is interested in interpersonal communication as a means of addressing the problems of contemporary society.
 His sculptures and actions attempt to establish a direct, personal relationship between the artist and the viewer, using the work as a mediator.
 If art is supposed to be an agency of intellectual and emotional challenge, then the artist concludes that the audience should also be addressed beyond the institutional frame of the gallery and the museum, and that contact should be more direct.